-Korean Baritone Dong-Hwan Lee is a member of the ensemble at the Deutsche Oper Berlin since the season 2015/16 where he will perfome Eacamillo/Carmen with Roberto Alagna, Girgio Germont in La Traviata, Thoré/Maurevert in Meyerbeer's Les Hugenots with Juan Diego Flórez, Heerrufer in Lohengrin, Andrej Schtschelkalow in Boris Godunow.
+Korean Baritone Dong-Hwan Lee is a member of the ensemble at the Deutsche Oper Berlin since season 2015/16 where he performed among other productions like Eacamillo/Carmen with Roberto Alagna, Giorgio Germont in La Traviata, Thoré/Maurevert in Meyerbeer's Les Hugenots with Juan Diego Flórez, Heerrufer in Lohengrin, Andrej Schtschelkalow in Boris Godunow and others.

-In 2017 he has sung the L.v.
+In 2017 the artist sang the L.v.
 Beethoven Symphony No.9 as a bass Soloist in Daegu Concert House with Maestro Julian Kovatchev.

 During the season 2013/14 Dong-Hwan Lee made his role debut in Theater Augsburg as Golaud in a new production of Pelléas et Mélisande and sang the title role in Verdi's Simon Boccanegra.
 He was also heard as Marcello in a revival of La boheme and Leporello in the revival of Don Giovanni.